Csjg2002/Csjg2002/README.md

 <h2>🤷‍♂️ About Me:</h2>

 Hi, my name is Cameron.
-I have a background in Digital Games Design and Development, and I am very passionate about games, software, and development.
-I have taken courses in both C# and Unreal Engine Blueprints, and I am confident using both Unreal Engine and Unity.
-Having recently graduated with a first class honours degree, I am now looking for a development role where I can use the knowledge and skills I have already gained to contribute to a company and attempt to build upon them.
-I am currently interning at Toastie Labs in Gateshead where I am gaining first hand experience in programming and working as a part of a team, as well as learning the ins and outs of how a games development studio works.
-I have also taken part in multiple forms of experience where I have worked on live briefs, learnt about workplace house-keeping audits, and learnt about the day-to-day running of both technology and design-based companies.
+I have a background in Digital Games Design and Development, and I am deeply passionate about games and game-related software.
+I have completed courses in C# and Unreal Engine Blueprints and I am confident using both Unreal Engine and Unity.

+After graduating with a first-class honours degree, I was offered a full-time role as a Junior Games Developer at Toastie Labs in Gateshead, where I had previously interned for seven months.
+In this role, I am working on an exciting new game project, gaining hands-on experience in programming, collaborating with a talented team, and learning the ins and outs of how a games development studio operates.

 <h2>🎮 Games Development Projects:</h2>